Ezharjan/SwooleNotes/README.md

 # Introduction
-  Servers using Swoole framework, PHP.
-Used in many commercial and mature cases.
+  Servers using Swoole framework, PHP, which is used in many commercial cases.
-  These are the very basic tools and learning scripts stored for further utilizations in the future work.
+  These are the very basic tools and learning scripts stored for further utilizations in work.

 # Utilization
-1. Install PHP7 on a computer for running php codes.
+1. Install PHP7 on a computer which has a Linux environment, cent os for example, for running php codes.
 2. Install Swoole in a Linux environment, cent os for example.
 3. Run "php file_name.php" to open the server.
 4. Open another terminal to see the running status by commanding "netstat -anp | grep port_number".